Calculate the compound annual growth rate using our CAGR calculator.

 n = number of years

-You can input the beginning balance and growth rates for both the SAGR and CAGR into our simple interest calculator and compound interest calculator to confirm the same future value is obtained.
-Alternatively, our interest calculator can calculate both the SAGR and CAGR.
+You can input the beginning balance and growth rates for both the SAGR and CAGR into our simple interest and compound interest calculators to confirm the same future value is obtained.

 If you know the monthly payment, you can use our interest rate calculator to find the annual interest rate.

-What is Compound Annual Growth Rate Used For?
+What is the Compound Annual Growth Rate Used For?

 The Compound Annual Growth Rate is primarily used by investors to analyze how well an investment or portfolio has performed over a particular time period.
 Investors are then able to compare their performance to a particular benchmark.

-If their portfolio’s CAGR consistently outperforms their chosen index, they are investing better than the market.
-They are underperforming if their CAGR is consistently lower than the index.
+For instance, an investor might choose to compare the growth of an investment to the Dow Jones Industrial Average as their benchmark.
+If their portfolio’s CAGR consistently outperforms this benchmark, they are investing better than the market.
+They are underperforming if their CAGR is consistently lower.

 It is important for investors to choose a benchmark that is comparable to their portfolio, to get a like-for-like comparison.

-If you are investing primarily in bonds, then a benchmark composed of stocks is not going to provide useful results.
-Also, if you are invested in stable value stocks, the NASDAQ, which is composed of technology and growth stocks, won’t provide useful results either.
+For example, if an investor is investing primarily in bonds, then a benchmark composed of stocks is not going to provide useful results.
+Also, if an investor is invested in stable value stocks, the NASDAQ, which is composed of technology and growth stocks, won’t provide useful results either.

-For example, let’s say a value investor has chosen the Dow Jones Index as their benchmark.
+For example, let’s say a value investor has chosen the Dow Jones Industrial Average as their benchmark.
 They started investing in 2017 with $10,000 and ended in 2021 with $19,500, and they didn’t make any buying or selling transactions during this time.

 If we plug these numbers into the CAGR formula, we get the following: